Jump to:

 Available or current treatment guidelines

-Treatment guidelines have been documented in Bonica’s Management of Pain and Waldman’s Pain Management Vol. 1, but there is no recent guideline or consensus for management, which is a potential avenue for future collaboration/research.2,3 Many conditions are initially treated with nonsteroidal anti-inflammatory drugs/COX-2 inhibitors, ice, and heat.
-Additional modalities for cases refractory to analgesics include:
+Treatment guidelines have been documented in Bonica’s Management of Pain and Waldman’s Pain Management Vol. 1, but there is no recent guideline or consensus for management, which is a potential avenue for future collaboration/research.2,3 Treatment strategy depends heavily on the specific underlying musculoskeletal cause.
+Many conditions are initially treated with nonsteroidal anti-inflammatory drugs/COX-2 inhibitors, ice, and heat.

 Coordination of care